 In addition to fulfilling Mason's admission requirements for graduate study, applicants must provide:

-- Detailed goal statement to include why you are interested in coming into Mason's Forensic Science Master's program, career goals, and professional aspirations, and proposed area of interest for your final research project.
+• Detailed goal statement to include why you are interested in coming into Mason's Forensic Science Master's program, career goals, and professional aspirations.
+Forensic Biology and Forensic Chemistry concentration applicants must also include their proposed area of interest for their final research project.

 Concentration-Specific Requirements